Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 Operator

+Thank you.
 And your first question comes from the line of Itay Michaeli with Citi.
 Your line is open.

 Itay Michaeli - Citigroup Global Markets, Inc.

-Great, thanks.
+Great.
+Thanks.
 Good morning, everyone.

 Matthew J. Simoncini - Lear Corp.